-The Society is a Friendly Society incorporated in the United Kingdom under the Friendly Societies Act.
-The address of the registered office is given on page 2.
-The nature of the Society's operations and its principal activities are set out in the Strategic Report on pages 8 and 9.
+The Society is a Friendly Society incorporated in the United Kingdom under the Friendly Societies Act 1992.
+The address of the registered office is given on page 42.
+The nature of the Society's operations and its principal activities are set out in the Report of the Board of Management on pages 10 to 11.